solomonbstoner/solomonbston3r-ctf-diary/2018/IOT-CTF_2018/Devices/Serially_Fun!_991/README.md

 ![](../../img/iot_ctf2018_serially_fun_2nd_leak.jpg)

+If an input of 15 characters prints out some values, but input of 16 characters kills the canary, this means that the additional characters printed are the value of the stack canary.
+We did not know what to do with this value.
+We could not use it to smash the stack for 2 reasons:

+1. The stack canary's value changes with every run, so we cannot run it once to get the canary's value, then run it again to insert it in with a return address to change program execution.
+2. We were not given any binary to analyse.
+So even if it were possible to somehow bypass the stack canary, we did not know what return address to return to.

-We did not know what to do with those values, but there was no harm trying to see if it was the password.
+But, there was no harm trying to see if it was the password.
 We keyed in the extra characters as our password, and voila, we got a flag!
 It is `HI{M0R3_H45T3_LE55_5P33D}`.

 ![](../../img/iot_ctf2018_serially_fun_flag.jpg)

-DSO's clue was to solve this challenge was to extract the firmware from the device using ST-Link.
-However, it was unnecessary for the first challenge (which is what this writeup describes).
-It might be to extract the 2nd flag from the device though.
+### Second challenge (Not part of IoT-CTF)

+After we solved the challenge above, DSO informed us that there is a *second* flag included.
+They hinted that it could be found by extracting the firmware from the device using ST-Link.
+We are currently attempting this challenge, and will post updates here.